 'Runners', or stolons, will develop during spring and summer that'll hold small white flowers and offspring in the form of spiderettes.
 The flowers will develop in succession along the stolon, lasting up to five days before browning over.

-The three main symptoms of being pot bound are slowed growth, browning leaf edges and large tubers (cylindrical shaped) developing along the root systems.
-It's important to regularly increase the pot size to reduce the threat of stressed roots, which in turn may result in poor foliar health.
-If you'd like to be guided with repotting your houseplant, don't be afraid to book a 1-to-1 call with Joe Bagley!
+The three main symptoms of being potbound are slowed growth, browning leaf edges and large, finger-like roots developing through the drainage holes.
+It's important to regularly increase the pot size to reduce the threat of stressed roots, which in turn may result in poor foliar health (browned leaf tips and wilted/flat growth).
+If you'd like to be guided with repotting your houseplant, don't be afraid to book a 1-to-1 call with THE HOUSEPLANT DOCTOR™.

 Although they're mostly pest-free, spider mites or fungus gnats could attack at any time.
 Common diseases associated with Spider Plants are leaf-spot disease, root rot, powdery mildew and botrytis (grey mould) - click here to learn more about these issues.

 This plant is slightly poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite may occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.